Understanding the Effects of Air Pollution on Human Health

 Upon inhaling lead, the material will travel to the bloodstream and accumulate in the bones.
 Depending on concentration levels, lead exposure can adversely affect the nervous, immune, reproductive and cardiovascular systems.
 Like carbon monoxide, lead also robs the blood of oxygen, which can result in neurological damage, especially in children.

-Fighting Air Pollution
+Fighting the Effects of Air Pollution on Human Health

 The Environmental Protection Agency, state officials and the national government have already taken steps to reduce air pollution.
 From reducing energy use to regulating carbon emissions, America is continuously fighting for cleaner air.